thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 attributes, which contain Thymeleaf *markup selectors* (actually *AttoParser markup selectors*).

 Also note that `<attr>` tags can be nested so that their selectors are *appended*.
 That `sel="/tr[0]"` above, for example, will be processed as `sel="#usersTable/tr[0]"`.
-And the selector for the user name's `<td>` will be processed as `sel="#usersTable/tr[0]//td.username"`.
+And the selector for the user name `<td>` will be processed as `sel="#usersTable/tr[0]//td.username"`.

 So once merged, both files seen above will be completely equivalent to: